manenilesh/Database_Migration/README.md

 psql

-Inside the PostgreSQL prompt (postgres=#), create a new user named Mane with a password Mane@123 and grant them superuser privileges:
+Inside the PostgreSQL prompt (postgres=#), create a new user named PSQL_User with a password Pass@123 and grant them superuser privileges:

-CREATE USER Mane WITH LOGIN PASSWORD 'Mane@123';
+CREATE USER PSQL_User WITH LOGIN PASSWORD 'Pass@123';
-ALTER USER Mane WITH SUPERUSER;
+ALTER USER PSQL_User WITH SUPERUSER;
 \du # List users to verify

 Create a sample database named jack: